Prerequisites for .NET Core on Windows

 This article shows the supported OS versions in order to run .NET Core applications on Windows.
 The supported OS versions and dependencies that follow apply to the three ways of developing .NET Core apps on Windows:

-Also, if you're developing on Windows using Visual Studio 2017, the Prerequisites with Visual Studio 2017 section goes in more detail about minimum versions supported for .NET Core development.
+Also, if you're developing on Windows using Visual Studio, the Prerequisites to develop .NET Core apps with Visual Studio section goes in more detail about minimum versions supported for .NET Core development.

 .NET Core supported operating systems

 The following articles have a complete list of .NET Core supported operating systems per version:

 .NET Core dependencies